joergkrause/svogv/projects/svogv/src/lib/widgets/editors/editor/editor.component.md

-# Complete Documentation of the Editoromponent
+# Complete Documentation of the EditorComponent

 A form can make use of the `EditorComponent`, named `<ac-editor>`.
 An object with several properties, decorated with UI instructions, created a whole form.